theajack/cross-window-message/npm/README.md

-getLastOpenPage(): IPage | null; // Get the latest opened page getLatestActivePage(): IPage | null; // Get the latest active page (the page that triggered the click or onshow event) getAllPages(): IPage[]; // Get all open pages updataPageData(data: IJson, cover?: boolean): boolean; // Update page data The cover parameter indicates whether the old data needs to be overwritten, the default is false
+getLastOpenPage(): IPage | null; // Get the latest opened page getLatestActivePage(): IPage | null; // Get the latest active page (the page that triggered the click or onshow event) getAllPages(): IPage[]; // Get all open pages updatePageData(data: IJson, cover?: boolean): boolean; // Update page data The cover parameter indicates whether the old data needs to be overwritten, the default is false
 ```

 #### Version 3.9